 How Germs Spread – PomPom Activity

 This is such a cute way to explain the importance of covering your sneezes and coughs!
 After explaining how to cover your sneezes and coughs, hold some mini pompoms in your hands and pretend to sneeze into your hands and blow the pompoms all over the class.
 The kids will find this hysterical!
-Then get the students into pairs and get them to do the same thing.
+Then, get the students into pairs and get them to do the same thing.

 Leave the pompoms all over the classroom and talk about how germs spread easily if you don’t cover your sneezes and coughs!

-Hygiene Classroom Posters
+Hygiene Posters for the Classroom

 Visually reminding your students how to stop the spread of germs is another fantastic way to encourage personal hygiene.
 We have created this pack of posters perfect to display in your classroom today.

 Another great way to show how germs spread and the importance of personal hygiene is by showing kid-friendly videos.

 Here are some cute videos you could show to your class: